Trump Tell-All Book Pre-Orders Sold Out On Target.com As ‘Fire And Fury’ PDF Searches Go Up

 — Jack Shafer (@jackshafer) January 4, 2018

-On the Barnes and Noble website, the hardcover version of Fire and Fury: Inside the Trump White House by Michael Wolff is listed for sale at $21.99 and is currently still available for pre-order, with the book promising to be available on January 5.
-A call to a local Barnes and Noble bookseller in Ohio determined that the sudden shift in the popular book’s publication date proved that the books were not yet in stock, since deliveries to the store usually happen on Tuesdays.
+On the Barnes & Noble website, the hardcover version of Fire and Fury: Inside the Trump White House by Michael Wolff is listed for sale at $21.99 and is currently still available for pre-order, with the book promising to be available on January 5.
+A call to a local Barnes & Noble bookseller in Ohio determined that the sudden shift in the popular book’s publication date proved that the books were not yet in stock, since deliveries to the store usually happen on Tuesdays.

 Amazon promises that the hardcover version of Fire and Fury will be released on January 5, although other versions of the book still have release dates of January 9.

-On Bam!
-Books-a-Million, the $21.90 hardcover book still lists a ship date of January 6, with a ship date for the $14.99 electronic book of January 9.
-A call to a local Bam!
-Books-a-Million store resulted in the knowledge that although the store had five copies available, they were not “scan-able” as of Thursday night and couldn’t be held behind the counter yet.
+On Books-a-Million, the $21.90 hardcover book still lists a ship date of January 6, with a release date for the $14.99 electronic book of January 9.
+A call to a local Books-a-Million store resulted in the knowledge that although the store had five copies available, they were not “scan-able” as of Thursday night and couldn’t be held behind the counter yet.